freenas/freenas-docs/userguide/plugins.rst

 plugin **before** uninstalling it.

-:numref:`Figure %s <deleting_installed_plugin_fig>` shows an example of uninstalling a *plex* plugin by expanding the *plex* jail entry and clicking :guilabel:`UNINSTALL`.
+:numref:`Figure %s <deleting_installed_plugin_fig>` shows an example of uninstalling a plugin by expanding the plugin's entry and clicking :guilabel:`UNINSTALL`.
 A two-step dialog opens to confirm the action. **This is the only warning.** Enter the plugin name, set the :guilabel:`Confirm` checkbox, and click